vincentxrusso/c-final-capstone-team-1/README.md

 Lastly the project has been configured to support a REST API.
 The following was added:

 1. CORS-Enabled to allow cross-origin requests.
 Requests are allowed from a pre-defined set of addresses (:5500 and :8080) but can be modified if necessary.
-2. Swagger support added to generate your REST API documentation. **Be sure to comment your classes and methods.**
+2. Swagger support added to generate your REST API documentation. **Be sure to comment your classes and methods.**# c-final-capstone-team-1